-Intellectually gifted children and youth are those who perform or who have demonstrated the potential to perform at high levels in academic or creative fields when compared with others of their age, experience, or environment.
-These children and youth require services in addition to the regular school program.
-Children and youth possessing these abilities can be found in all populations, across all economic strata, and in all areas of human endeavor.
-All second grade students in the Athens City Schools will be observed as potential gifted referrals using a gifted behavior checklist provided by the Alabama State Department of Education.
+Intellectually gifted students are those who perform or who have demonstrated the potential to perform at high levels in academic or creative fields when compared with others of their age, experience, or environment.
+These students require services not ordinarily provided by the regular school program.
+Students possessing these abilities can be found in all populations, across all economic strata, and in all areas of human endeavor.
 Teachers, counselors, administrators, parents or guardians, peers, self, and other individuals with knowledge of the student's abilities may refer a student for consideration for gifted services.
 The parents must be informed when their child has been referred.

-For more information regarding gifted services and the referral and eligibility process contact the Exceptional Services Department at 256-233-6600.
+For more information regarding gifted services and the referral and eligibility process, contact the Office of Exceptional Education at 256-233-6600.

-PROGRAMS FOR EXCEPTIONAL CHILDREN
+PROGRAMS FOR EXCEPTIONAL STUDENTS

-Special education, related services, and supplementary aids and services are provided to students who meet certain criteria.
+Special education, related services, and supplementary aids and services are provided to students who meet the eligibility criteria.
 Information regarding services, supports, or referral procedures may be obtained from the school principal.
 All referrals, evaluations, and educational support are provided in accordance with the Individuals with Disabilities Education Act of 2004 and the Alabama Administrative Code Chapter 290-8-9 Special Education Services SUPP.
 NO. 11-2.